 1. Good Customer Support and Warranty

-It’s important not to forget that no matter how easy the instillation is for these sprayers, you’re still dealing with pipes, water, and hardware.
-Things can go wrong, and do go wrong.
-A strong warranty and good customer support can made all the difference between making cloth diapering easy, and making your life difficult with a broken sprayer and/or a bathroom leak and a shot budget.
+It’s important not to forget that no matter how easy the installation is for these sprayers, you’re still dealing with pipes, water, and hardware especially if you opt for a toilet sprayer.
+Things can go wrong and do go wrong.
+A strong warranty and good customer support can make all the difference between making cloth diapering easy, and making your life difficult with a broken sprayer and/or a bathroom leak and a shot budget.

 2. Adjustable Pressure, at the Wand

-If you want a sprayer that’s effective, clean, and also comfortable to use on your private parts as a bidet (think postpartum help moms), you want to find a sprayer that’s adjustable at the spray head.
-This will allow you to put the t-valve at full pressure, but still have control over your spray as you’re actually using it in your hand.
+If you want a sprayer that’s effective, clean, and also like the idea of using it on yourself as a bidet (think postpartum, moms), you want to find a sprayer that’s adjustable at the spray head.
+This will allow you to put the t-valve at high pressure, but still have control over your spray pressure as you’re actually using it in your hand.

 3. Quality Materials

 There are a lot of cloth diaper sprayers on the market at all price points and of varying quality.
 Sprayers that just don’t last or won’t cut it weren’t included here, but please note there are many available, and they are often well priced.
 Cheap plastic tube hoses, flimsy spray heads with easily breakable buttons, and sprayers that are sold without all the parts you’ll need to install them (in order to lower the price) are out there.

 Again, please remember that you’re going to be tapping into a water supply and using your cloth diaper sprayer daily (for many babies, many times a day), so you need to look for something made from durable materials like stainless steel, and is well constructed to avoid problems that come with heavy use.

 Now that you know what to look for when buying a cloth diaper, here are my top three picks for the best cloth diaper sprayers available in 2022: